Are Plastic Toys Safe?

 Many of these are Etsy shops and small U.S. based businesses.
 They’re typically available to answer any questions, and they know what goes into the toys they make.
 Plus, you can feel good about supporting another family when you buy safe toys for your child.

-You can also find safer toys on Amazon.
-Choose brands like Green Toys, PlanToys, Melissa & Doug, and iPlay.
+You can also find safer toys at larger retailers.
+Choose brands like Green Toys, PlanToys, and Melissa & Doug.

 Leave a Reply